Announcing: Our 2016-17 School Concerts Program

 This concert offers the opportunity (optional) for students to perform on recorders with the KWS from the audience!
 Excellent Yamaha recorders can be obtained by teachers at a discount price from Long & McQuade - contact email@example.com for details.

-Please note that the Teachers Activity Guide will not be delivered electronically for this concert.
-They will be delivered in person.
+After you are registered, the Teachers Activity Guide will be delivered in person, not electronically.
 Please indicate on the Booking Form how many Guides you require.

 Did you know that the Kitchener-Waterloo Art Gallery can accept some student tours before or after our school concerts?
 Contact KW|AG for more information!